 The search results should give you everything you need to find the item you want including the dish, price, restaurant name, and the address.
 Clicking the link will bring up the rest of the restaurant information.
 Very cool.

 You can also search for restaurants which are listed in your area.
-Go to openmenu.com/search/location.php, enter your city information, and click Check Location.
+Go to openmenu.com/search/location.php [No Longer Available], enter your city information, and click Check Location.

 It will give you a map and tell you how many restaurants are listed for the city and offer a link to the current list.